WWE Diva Search: Notes

 The first competition was on WWE.com on September 10, which was also when the voting started.
 The winner was announced on the October 29 edition of Raw.
 Unlike past Diva Searches, this Search was the first to take place exclusively on WWE.com with most of the pre-taped segments TV.
 Taryn Terrell, Angela Fong and Lena Yada were called up to the roster despite being eliminated.

 Taryn Terrell and Angela Fong would find more success in other promotions.
 Taryn Terrell competed for Total Nonstop Action, where she held the TNA Knockouts Championship for a record-setting 279 days, which would be later broken by Taya Valkyrie.
-Terrell currently wrestles and does commentary for National Wrestling Alliance.
+Terrell had recently done commentary and went on to wrestle for National Wrestling Alliance, until her retirement in 2022.
 Angela Fong wrestled for Lucha Underground under the ring name "Black Lotus".
 She had a singles match against El Dragon Azteca Jr. at Ultima Lucha Dos.

+Eve Torres became the first Diva Search winner to win the Divas Championship and also held it twice more in addition to being the first winner to win a title.

 2013

 Official theme song

 The 2013 WWE Diva Search featured one official theme song.